Behzadsharafi/PostcodeFrontend/README.md

 <div align='center'>

 <h1> 📍 Postcode API 📬</h1>
-<p>This is the frontend of my [Postcode API](https://github.com/Behzadsharafi/Postcodeapi).
+<p>This is the frontend of my <a href="https://github.com/Behzadsharafi/Postcodeapi"> Postcode API </a>.
 An API that allows users to retrieve and add suburb and postcode combinations.
 I utilized Spring and MySQL for the backend of this project.
 The frontend is written in ReactJS and TypeScript . </p>

 <h4> <a href="https://github.com/Behzadsharafi/PostcodeFrontend/issues"> Report a Bug </a> <span> · </span> <a href="https://github.com/Behzadsharafi/PostcodeFrontend/issues"> Request a Feature </a> </h4>